 Professional experience as a SJW is a transformative part of the program.
 Each SJW is matched to serve in an area of a nonprofit organization that is related to the mission of the Sisters of St. Joseph of Brentwood.
 Current service opportunities are described below.
 Service site options are not limited to listed sites and are subject to change.
 For additional information, follow the links.

-The Sisters of St. Joseph, Office of Justice, Peace and Integrity of Creation (JPIC) focuses on New York City organizing in line with the Mission of the Sisters of St. Joseph and Catholic Social Teaching.
-This includes issues related to immigration, climate justice, food justice, police accountability, racism, women’s empowerment, economic inequality, etc.
+Faith-Based Structural Justice Organizer – The Sisters of St. Joseph, Office of Justice, Peace and Integrity of Creation (JPIC) is looking for a frontline community member who has had some previous experience with activism and organizing.
+The organizer will choose their main area of activism and collaborate on other areas.
+Non-violent direct action may be discerned.
+The chosen area of focus must be in line with the Mission of the Sisters of St. Joseph and Catholic Social Teaching, such as immigration, climate justice, food justice, police accountability, racism, women’s empowerment, economic inequality, etc.

-Sacred Heart Convent located on the grounds of Sacred Heart Academy in Hempstead, provides the opportunity to serve the needs of sisters who have served in various ministries for many years.
+Stella Maris Convent located in Far Rockaway, provides the opportunity to serve the needs of sisters who have served in various ministries for many years.